Your mark of professionalism

 What sort of job roles are at Associate member level?

-Whether you’re employed or working on a consultancy basis, Associate members work in a wide variety of roles which support the organisation to deliver HR and L&D solutions.
-They often work in specialist roles, but have an awareness of other HR functions and what they do.
+Whether you’re employed or working on a consultancy basis, Associate members work in a wide variety of roles which support the organisation to deliver people solutions.
+You may be a generalist or have a specialist focus, but you’ll have an awareness of a range of people practices and functions.

 Which qualifications lead to Associate membership?